Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

-Again using EM,~\citet{zhangRobustFeatureMatching2023} refine matches under the assumption that the environment can be represented with Dual-Quaternion Blending (DQB).
+For match filtering specifically in surgical environments,~\citet{chuEndoscopicImageFeature2020} use A-SIFT descriptors for laparoscopy and gastroscopy.
+They assume that features move smoothly and slowly in these environments and perform match filtering via expectation maximization (EM).
+Again, using EM,~\citet{zhangRobustFeatureMatching2023} refine matches under the assumption that the environment can be represented with Dual-Quaternion Blending (DQB).
 This does not allow for discontinuities or transformations that do not fit the smooth DQB deformation field.
 We note that detected points need not necessarily be discarded entirely, because they can still provide useful information, e.g., texture.

-Since feature matching is very sensitive to position, in~\citet{schmidtFastGraphRefinement2022a}, the authors chose to keep all keypoint matches, but train to refine (instead of discard) the detections to best improve downstream photometric reconstruction using Graph Neural Networks (GNNs).
+Since feature matching is very sensitive to position, in~\citet{schmidtFastGraphRefinement2022a}, the authors chose to keep all keypoint matches, but train to refine (instead of discard) the detections to best improve downstream photometric reconstruction using graph neural networks (GNNs).